you3o3/ENGG1340-COMP2113-Group181/README.md

    - A class storing all status of the character
    - A class storing all obtainable loots and weapons
 3. Dynamic memory management
-   - using dynamic memory management to manage items
+   - Using dynamic memory management to load regions and monster stats.
+   - avoid high usage of memory
 4. File input/output
    - reading and saving player stats using fopen() and fprintf() and fclose(), saving the file in .dat format
 5. Program codes in multiple files
    - separating codes of different parts and combining them using “Makefile”
+   - custom header files linking all parts